Expedition cruises to the white continent: A true once-in-a-lifetime experience!

 Antarctica is our most southerly continent, and one of the least inhabited.
 While its winter storms and viciously low temperatures make this region one of the most difficult to visit, during a few brief months of summer, Antarctica shows her gentler side.

-It's during this time each year that a lucky few adventurous travellers are able to visit the region and enjoy the most beautiful, awe-inspiring, and untouched landscapes in the world.
+It's during this time each year that a lucky few adventurous travelers are able to visit the region and enjoy the most beautiful, awe-inspiring, and untouched landscapes in the world.

 You can also make lifelong memories with encounters with some of our most extraordinary and rare wildlife.

-Sailing in comfort and style, accompanied by many of the world's best experts on the polar regions, you will enjoy an adventure of a lifetime when you visit the remarkable Antarctic.
+Sailing in comfort and style, accompanied by some of the world's best experts on the polar regions, you will enjoy an adventure of a lifetime when you visit the remarkable Antarctic on a cruise.